15 Street Smarts Skills We All Need

 14. Looking at the Whole Picture

 Let’s face it, most of us go through life with tunnel vision goggles on and bring only our own worldviews to most everyday situations.
-Even though our motives may be pure, there are times where they may be misguided.
+Even though our motives may be pure, there are times when they may be misguided.

 15. Trusting Your Instincts